With ‘extremely high’ expectations in 2023, White Sox quickly put to test

 “I can’t tell you who we play past Pittsburgh [next weekend],” Grifol said.
 “I can’t, I don’t even know.
 I know we got Houston, San Francisco [at home next week], Pittsburgh.
 Right?
 I don’t know who we got after that.
 I have no idea.”

 Chances are, Grifol has looked it over by now.
 And it doesn’t look easy.
-And it starts with the World Series champion Astros, a team that clobbered the Sox in the postseason two years ago.
-It’s a four-game series, too yet, starting with the season opener Thursday [6:08 p.m., ESPN, 1000-AM] at loud and louder Minute Maid Park with a national TV audience watching.
+And it starts with the World Series champion Astros, who clobbered the Sox in the postseason two years ago.
+It’s a four-game series, too, starting with the season opener Thursday (6:08 p.m., ESPN, 1000-AM) at loud and louder Minute Maid Park with a national TV audience watching.

 And so the Sox, bent on washing away the distaste of a .500 season that no one wanted to watch in 2022, turn the page under the new management of Grifol, getting put to the test right away.
 It’s almost like taking a final exam the first week of class when everyone else is taking a quiz.